Our story

 Why is it needed?

-Cancer, and the treatments for cancer, often have serious effects on a person’s sex life in direct and indirect ways.
+Cancer, and treatments for cancer, often have serious effects on a person’s sex life in direct and indirect ways.

-Surgeries can result in body parts being removed, or scars that can take time to get use to.
+Surgeries can result in body parts being removed, or scars that can take time to get used to.
 Chemotherapy and radiotherapy can cause exhaustion, weight loss, weight gain, loss of interest in sex, erectile dysfunction, vaginal dryness, and heightened infection risks.
 People with cancer are navigating lots of emotions, traumas and priorities, all of which might make sex less desirable or feasible.

 Moreover, there can often be a disconnect between patients and medical professionals.
 Many people feel uncomfortable talking about sex with their medical teams.
-At the same time, many medical professionals lack the confidence and training to talk about sexual function and pleasure.
+At the same time, many professionals may lack the confidence and training to talk about sexual function and pleasure.

-Then, there’s a dominant national cancer dialogue promoting ‘getting back to normal’ instead of ‘loving a body’s new normal’, and barriers to promoting the use of sex toys (which are not medically tested so cannot be formally recommend by doctors).
-All this leads to overly-medicalised information, scared patients, nervous doctors, and lots of missed opportunities for good sex and meaningful intimacy – with others and yourself.
+Then, there’s a dominant national cancer dialogue that promotes ‘getting back to normal’ (instead of ‘loving a body’s new normal’), not to mention barriers to promoting the use of sex toys, which are not medically tested so cannot be formally recommend by doctors.

 Sex with Cancer aims to, shall we say, lubricate these difficult conversations by centring patients and their admirers, and drawing on sex-positive professional expertise.
 We believe information promotes confidence, and confidence is sexy!